"Spending time and connecting with the plants always helps me come back to myself, my body, my true north.

 Other than being out in nature with the plants, getting my "dirt time" in, I most enjoy creating herbal formulations for my community and working with people one on one to support them in their healing journey.

 I recently interviewed with HerbRally for their Herbalist Hour series.
 We talk about the apothecary as well as my own journey with herbalism.

 You can check that out, here.

-I am an educator and herbal practitioner.
-It is my goal and intention to support and empower you in this journey of reconnecting with yourself and reclaiming your health through herbal supplements and holistic living.
+I am not a doctor.
+I am an educator and herbalist.
+It is my goal and intention to educate, support, and empower you in this journey of reconnecting with yourself and reclaiming your health from a holistic approach.